 Here's a website

 that has an interesting series of articles for all of us to take into consideration.
 And if they work/make sense/solve problems, you should dig into the "DIY Tech" articles for more.

 I've been fairly outspoken about the benefits of putting an EFIE on upstream o2 sensors, and that fits right in this category of sensor re-calibration. whether you believe it or not, having this knowledge in your arsenal as a gadgetperson will make you a better one overall.

-The following user(s) said Thank You: Tracy Gallaway, Kim, Macaire, Michael Lee, CLAUDIO CORDOVA, Preston
+The following user(s) said Thank You: Tracy Gallaway, Kim, Macaire, Kenneth Smith, CLAUDIO CORDOVA, Preston